Democratic, GOP Senate bargainers reach $10B COVID agreement

-The compromise drew quick support from President Joe Biden, who initially pushed for a $22.5 billion package.
-In a setback, he ended up settling for much less despite administration warnings that the government was running out of moneyto keep pace with the disease’s continued — though diminished — spread in the U.S.
+The compromise drew quick support Monday from President Joe Biden, who initially pushed for a $22.5 billion package.
+In a setback, he ended up settling for much less despite administration warnings that the government was running out of money to keep pace with the disease’s continued — though diminished — spread in the U.S.

 “Every dollar we requested is essential and we will continue to work with Congress to get all of the funding we need,” said White House press secretary Jen Psaki.
 “But time is of the essence.
 We urge Congress to move promptly on this $10 billion package because it can begin to fund the most immediate needs.”